jaroslav-kubicek/blog/blog/2022-11-09-tilt-impressions.md

 ## About Tilt.dev

-At the first glance, Tilt is similar to tools like Skaffold or DevSpace, it just does much more.
+At the first glance, Tilt is similar to tools like [Skaffold](https://skaffold.dev/), it just does much more for us.
 When you run `tilt up` to trigger the local deployment, you aren't provided with much terminal output, you get the link to the Web interface instead:

 ![Tilt web interface](/blog/tilt-impressions/tilt-dashboard.png)